Bonolo98/Bonolo-Solomon-Portfolio/README.md

-# BonoloSolomonPortfolio
+# Bonolo-Solomon-Portfolio

+This project is a User Interface Design and Full Stack Development created by Bonolo Solomon portfolio.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding